 K-Shaped Recoveries in the News

-The coronavirus recession has driven the concept of K-shaped recoveries to the fore.
+The recession that followed the COVID-19 pandemic sparked a widespread awareness of K-shaped recoveries.
 In the second half of 2020, many jobs and sectors enjoyed a limited economic recovery in the United States.
 While not fully returning to pre-recession levels, high-income and white-collar workers did recover most of the income and job losses suffered during the second quarter of 2020.

 This is a K-shaped recovery in action and it has significant implications for public policy.
 It has led to confusion among many Americans about the actual state of the coronavirus-driven recession, as well as the policy concerns surrounding the related public health debate.
 It can particularly create false impressions of a shared recovery, particularly if voters and policymaker only look at headline data.